makrai/notes/jurafsky19-slp2-ch15-unification.md

   * order-dependent?
     * In early versions of default unification the operation was order-dependent,
       * priority union operation (Kaplan, 1987)
-    * More recent architectures are orderindependent (Lascarides and Copestake, 1997; Young and Rounds, 1993),
+    * More recent architectures are order-independent (Lascarides and Copestake, 1997; Young and Rounds, 1993),
       * related to Reiter’s default logic (Reiter, 1980)
 * lexical rule (Jackendoff, 1975)
-  * e.g. HPSG (Pollard and Sag, 1987, 1994) and LFG (Bresnan, 1982) use an
+  * e.g. HPSG (Pollard and Sag, 1987, 1994) and LFG (Bresnan, 1982)
-  * for capturing lexical generalizations: the lexical rule.
-Lexical rules
+  * for capturing lexical generalizations
   * a reduced, hence more redundancy-free lexicon to be automatically expanded
   * See Pollard and Sag (1994) for examples,
     Carpenter (1991) on complexity issues, and